Khae Rai: Mass transit

 The intersection is a mass transit interchange in Nonthaburi province between MRT Purple Line, Pink Line and Brown Line.

-The Purple Line, an elevated heavy rail line, has been in operation since 2016 and has station Nonthaburi Civic Center MRT Station on the west of intersection and Ministry of Public Health MRT station further down the south on Tiwanon Road.
-Pink Line, elevated monorail line scheduled to be open in January 2023, has Nonthaburi Civic Center station as the terminal station on the west and Khae Rai station on the north of intersection on Tiwanon Road.
-The two stations will open for service later in July 2023.
+The Purple Line, an elevated heavy rail line, has been in operation since 2016 and has station Nonthaburi Civic Center MRT station on the west of intersection and Ministry of Public Health MRT station further down the south on Tiwanon Road.
+Pink Line, elevated monorail line has been in service since 21 November 2023, has Nonthaburi Civic Center station as the terminal station on the west and Khae Rai station on the north of intersection on Tiwanon Road.
 Brown Line, an elevated monorail line, is still in the planned stage with timeline to open in 2027.
 The line will also start from Nonthaburi Civic Center station on the west with another Ngam Wong Wan 2 station on the east of intersection.

 Through all 3 lines share the same exchange station name Nonthaburi Civic Center Station, Purple line's station is located at one corner of Makut Rommayasaran Park on Rattanathibet Road while Pink and Brown lines' are located at the other corner to avoid blocking the view of the park.
 A 340-meter skywalk links between Purple and Pink/Brown stations while Pink and Brown lines will have about a 45-meter skywalk between the two.